Establish an operational fitness review

-There are five essential categories of nonfunctional requirements, which are called the pillars of software quality:
+There are five essential categories of nonfunctional requirements, known as the pillars of architecture excellence:

-Your enterprise should create a process for operational fitness review to fully understand the problems that result from running workloads in a production environment, determine how to remediate those problems, and resolve them.
+Create a process for operational fitness review to fully understand the problems that result from running workloads in a production environment, and how to remediate and resolve those problems.
 This article outlines a high-level process for operational fitness review that your enterprise can use to achieve this goal.

 Operational fitness at Microsoft

-From the outset, the development of the Azure platform has been a continuous project undertaken by many teams across Microsoft.
+From the outset, many teams across Microsoft have been involved in the development of the Azure platform.
 It's difficult to ensure quality and consistency for a project of such size and complexity.
-A robust process is needed to enumerate and implement fundamental nonfunctional requirements on a regular basis.
+You need a robust process to enumerate and implement fundamental nonfunctional requirements on a regular basis.

 The processes that Microsoft follows form the basis for the processes outlined in this article.